 But always provide real value in line with your audience.
 Don’t make your newsletters all about promotion because it’ll become obvious quickly.

 There are dozens of custom email marketing tools online, and likely thousands of blogs talking about email marketing.
 It’s tough to know where to start but I think this list is a nice compilation.

 First I want to mention Really Good Emails because it’s undeniably the best site to visit for inspiration.
 Emails are categorized by type and the HTML is even hosted locally on the site.

-So you can check out the design with a fullview screenshot and view the email in your web browser with live HTML/CSS code.
+So you can check out the design with a full view screenshot and view the email in your web browser with live HTML/CSS code.
 The gallery has over 300 different newsletters and it grows larger every day.

-Once your email is designed and coded you may want to test how it looks across various email clients.
+If you’re coding with HTML and CSS, once your email is designed and coded you may want to test how it looks across various email clients.
 The easiest way to do this is with Litmus, the most trusted tool for checking how your email layout renders on various OS’ and email programs.

-However it can be rather pricey so look into alternatives if you can.
+However, it can be rather pricey so look into alternatives if you can.

 Also when it comes to money I recommend toying with this ROI tool for email marketers.
 Just plug in your numbers and see how they work out.
 You may be surprised how much you can earn with email when you actually crunch the numbers.